Definition of MariaDB Commands

 Output:

-We must use quotes either single or double for string values while executing the Insert statements in the server.
+We must use quotes, either single or double, for string values while executing the Insert statements in the server.

-- SELECT: We can view the contents or data records of the database table using the MariaDB command SELECT with syntax:
+- SELECT: We can view the contents or data records of the database table using the MariaDB command SELECT with the syntax:

 SELECT * FROM Name_of_table;